AJGreaves/familyhub/testing.md

 - The explanation for why this happend from MongoDB customer service was as follows:

-_The issue you encountered has to do with how your python driver or network is resolving the DNS records in relation to the SRV string._
+_The issue you encountered has to do with how your Python driver or network is resolving the DNS records in relation to the SRV string._

-_The root cause could be due to an older python version that is installed, a network environment restriction or an old pymongo version._
+_The root cause could be due to an older Python version that is installed, a network environment restriction or an old pymongo version._

 4. **Go back button js would not work**
 - On my custom "permission denied" page, the "Go Back" button was designed to return the user to whichever page they were previously on.